fkie-cad/caiba/README.md

-# CAIBA
+# Compact And Instantaneous Bus Authentication (CAIBA)
-This repository provides the implementation of the three different types of nodes in a CAIBA secured CAN bus.
+This repository provides the implementation of the security protocol proposed in the the paper "CAIBA: Multicast Source Authentication for CAN Through Reactive Bit Flipping", accepted for publication at EuroS&P 2025.
-CAIBA provides source authentication capabilities for multicast communication, using fast and easy to compute Message Authentication Codes (MACs) and was proposed in the paper "CAIBA: Multicast Source Authentication for CAN Through Reactive Bit Flipping", accepted for publication at EuroS&P 2025.
+It provides source authentication capabilities for multicast communication, using fast and easy to compute Message Authentication Codes (MACs).

 ### Getting Started
 The implementation is build on the code of the [Software-Defined CAN Controller (SDCC)](https://github.com/minimap-xl/sdcc), proposed by Cena et al. [1].